benni1209/Thesis_Project/README.md

 ## Repository Structure

 ### Estimation Methods
-These files contain the implementation of the 4 estimation methods (two calibration approaches and two variants of the EM algorithm)
+These files contain the implementation of the four estimation methods:

 - **`Calibration_Methods.Rmd`**: univariate calibration (X) and full calibration using IPF
 - **`EM_Algorithm.Rmd`**: Expectation-Maximization algorithm for multinomial data

 Each of the three analyses (MAR, MNAR, Y-Z Association) contain separate scripts for implementation and analysis for clarity and reproducibility.
+The implementation files generate the data, define the scenarios and appliy the estimation methods.
+They run the monte carlo simulation (1,000 iterations) and saves the results as .rds files.
+Those files can be loaded into the corresponding analysis scripts to evaluate and analyze performance of the estimation methods.

 ### Implementation Scripts
-These files conduct the monte carlo simulation (1,000 replications): Generating the data, defining the scenarios (selection mechanisms), applying the estimation methods to estimate the joint distributionn across the scenarios.
+These files generate the data and conduct the monte carlo simulation:

 - **`MAR_Implementation.Rmd`**: Implementation of Missing At Random mechanisms with multiple selection patterns (linear decrease, U-shaped, step function, extreme increase)
 - **`MNAR_Implementation.Rmd`**: Implementation of Missing Not At Random mechanisms (main effects and interaction effects between Y and Z)